Skip to content

 1. Configuration Management

-• Use environment variables for sensitive data
+• Use environment variables to securely manage sensitive data.

-• Keep configuration DRY
+• Keep configuration DRY and well-documented.

-• Document all required variables
+• Document all required environment variables.

 2. Deployment Strategy

-• Use health checks for all services
+• Define health checks for every service.

-• Monitor logs during deployment
+• Monitor logs during deployment for any issues.

 3. Security

-• Use HTTPS for all services
+• Use HTTPS for all external communications.

-• Secure sensitive environment variables
+• Secure sensitive environment variables with proper expansion patterns.

 4. Monitoring

-• Check service health after deployment
+• Verify service health post-deployment.

-• Monitor resource usage
+• Monitor application resource usage.

 Common Issues